Baqend/Orestes-Bloomfilter/README.md

 <a name="a4"/>
 ## Redis Counting Bloom Filters
-The Redis Counting Bloom filter saves the counters as separate counters in a compact [Redis hash](http://redis.io/commands#hash) and keeps the materialized flat Bloom filter as bit array.
+The Redis Counting Bloom filter saves the counters as separate counters in a compact [Redis hash](http://redis .io/commands#hash) and keeps the materialized flat Bloom filter as a bit array.
 It is compatatible with Redis 2.4 or higher.

 ```java
 //Open a Redis-backed Counting Bloom filter